mtasuandi/WordPessToInstagram/README.md

 # WordPessToInstagram
-Automatic posting from WordPress posts to Instagram Account.
+Automatic posting of featured images into Instagram account.